-The MHRP is located just east of the San Joaquin River approximately 5.8 linear air miles north of its' confluence with the Stanislaus River in San Joaquin County (Figure 1).
+The MaHRP is located on the east bank of the San Joaquin River approximately 6.5 linear air miles north of its' confluence with the Stanislaus River in San Joaquin County (Figure 1).
 Information pertaining to the property is provided in Table 1.